Lever House: Architecture

+Lever House was built and named for the Lever Brothers Company, a soap company that was an American subsidiary of Unilever.
+Lever House is 307 ft tall and has 21 usable office stories topped by a triple-height mechanical space.
+The design largely incorporates ideas first proposed by Le Corbusier and Ludwig Mies van der Rohe in the 1920s.
+The building's glass-and-metal facade was similar to Mies's designs, while its raised-on-stilts courtyard was influenced by Le Corbusier's teachings.

 Form

-Lever House's ground level is largely composed of an outdoor plaza, paved in light- and dark-colored terrazzo, with some indoor sections.
+The ground level of Lever House consists predominantly of an outdoor plaza, paved in light- and dark-colored terrazzo, with some indoor sections.
 A rectangular planted garden with a pool is at the center of the plaza.
 Lever House's plaza is legally a privately owned public space.
-To protect against adverse possession, the building's owners have closed the plaza to the public for one day every year since its completion.
+To prevent adverse possession, wherein the city government takes over ownership of the plaza, the building's owners have closed the plaza to the public for one day every year since its completion.
 Within the ground-story plaza are rectangular columns clad in stainless steel, which support the second story.
 The columns, which extend to the underlying rock, are set 10 ft behind the lot boundary to avoid interfering with the walls of the Park Avenue railroad tunnel.
-The column layout gives the appearance that the upper stories are floating above ground.
-These columns give the appearance of an architectural arcade.
-The second story is designed with an opening at its center, overlooking the planted garden.
+The column layout gives the appearance that the upper stories are floating above ground and resembles an architectural arcade.
+The second story has an opening at its center, overlooking the planted garden; the opening creates the impression of a courtyard.

 The third through twenty-first stories consist of a rectangular slab atop the northern portion of the site, occupying a quarter of the total lot area.
 The slab is only 53 ft wide along Park Avenue, allowing all offices to be within 25 ft of a window and thereby providing large amounts of natural light to tenants.
-Along 54th Street, the slab is 180 ft wide.
-The slab's positioning, with the shorter side along Park Avenue, allowed more natural light from the north and south facades.
+Along 54th Street, the slab is 180 ft wide and is set back 40 ft from the street.
+The slab's positioning, with the shorter side along Park Avenue, allowed more natural light from the north and south facades and permitted natural light to illuminate the buildings to the south.
 This design also served a technical purpose, as it complied with the 1916 Zoning Resolution, intended to prevent new skyscrapers in New York City from overwhelming the streets with their sheer bulk.
-As a result of the slab's small size, Lever House has a floor area ratio (FAR) of 6:1, in comparison to a FAR of 12:1 at Rockefeller Center and a FAR of 25:1 at the Empire State Building.
+As a result of the slab's small size, Lever House has a floor area ratio (FAR) of 6:1, compared to a FAR of 12:1 at Rockefeller Center and a FAR of 25:1 at the Empire State Building.